Applications of closed models defined by counting to graph theory and topology

-{\it Let $f:Y\rightarrow X$ and $g:Z\rightarrow X$ be objects of $C_X$ such that $Y$ and $Z$ does not have loops and their Zeta function are defined.
+{\bf Proposition 5.4.} {\it Let $f:Y\rightarrow X$ and $g:Z\rightarrow X$ be objects of $C_X$ such that $Y$ and $Z$ are finite and do not have loops.
 If there exists a weak equivalence between $f$ and $g$, then $Y$ and $Z$ have the same Ihara Zeta function.}